 We’ll describe both of them, along with some other methods, below.

-The purpose of Passive Authentication is to confirm the integrity and authenticity of the data stored on an RFID chip.
-Here’s how it works:
+Passive Authentication checks the integrity and authenticity of the data stored on an RFID chip.

 The mechanism engages the service data package (SOD), where the hashes of the data groups are located.